-Amelia covered education and children’s issues for The Tennessean in Nashville.
+Amelia examines poverty and its ramifications in West Virginia for The Mountain State Spotlight.
+She previously covered similar issues for the Charleston Gazette-Mail, and she covered education and children’s issues for The Tennessean in Nashville.
 She has written extensively about homelessness and poverty, and she previously served as editor of The Contributor, a nonprofit newspaper sold by people experiencing homelessness.
 Her writing on the plight of migrant tomato farmers was nominated for an international news award.
-Originally from West Virginia, Amelia started her journalism career as a television reporter in her hometown.
+Originally from West Virginia, Amelia started her journalism career as a freelance journalist in her hometown.
 She holds a B.A. from Shepherd University in West Virginia and a master’s degree from Marshall University.

 Poverty in southern West Virginia